codeverlan/open-interpreter/README.md

 - Code editor for writing and executing code
 - File browser for navigating the file system
 - Settings panel for configuring the interpreter
+- Agent Manager for creating, updating, and deleting AI agents
 - Modular architecture for easier maintenance and updates

 ## Prerequisites